The Dummy's Guide to British Army Regiments - Translated for Civvy Street

 They may also have received training while part of the Royal Engineers, including training in Electrical installation work, Power generation and distribution, Installation, operation and maintenance of air conditioning and refrigeration, Heating and plumbing installation and maintenance, Upgrading existing buildings

-The Royal Electrical and Mechanical Engineers (REME) and the Royal Engineers (RE) can be specifically trained in Power Generation and Distribution, and Officers in the Royal Logistics Corps (RLC) can work in petroleum installations and operations in a wide range of civilian fields, all of which can be applied to the oil and gas sector as well as renewable energy.
+The Royal Electrical and Mechanical Engineers (REME) and the Royal Engineers (RE) can be specifically trained in Power Generation and Distribution, and Officers in the Royal Logistic Corps (RLC) can work in petroleum installations and operations in a wide range of civilian fields, all of which can be applied to the oil and gas sector as well as renewable energy.

 While part of these regiments, officers can gain qualifications in the Officers' Petroleum Course (OPC), where they will work in petroleum installations and major petroleum headquarters, as well as covering operations in civilian fields and other related subjects such as chemistry, electricity, health and safety and fire.